Calories Burned Running Calculator

 Running long distances is typically done at varying speeds over several hours and can be harder to estimate.

 For example, the MET value for marathon running was estimated from a study that examined nationally ranked marathoners running submaximal and maximal speeds on a treadmill.
-From this, it was estimated that runners utilized 75% of their aerobic capacities during a marathon, and the MET value was derived from this.
+With the addition of air resistance to mimic outdoor conditions, it was then estimated that participants utilized 75% of their aerobic capacities during a marathon, and the MET value was derived from this.

 For example, for a 130-pound woman running a moderate 6 mph pace for 30 minutes, she will burn: